mohdsazidkhan/subg-frontend/README.md

 - `npm run build` - Build for production
 - `npm test` - Run tests

-## 🧹 Unused Files
-- No unused or legacy files remain in the main project structure.
-If you find any, you can safely delete them.

 ## 🎨 UI Components

 ### Core Components